PyMamba/mamba-framework/README.md

 Additional Notes
 ================
-Mamba is under heavy development at this moment and tehre is no `stable release`.
+Mamba is under heavy development at this moment and there is no `stable release`.
 All the API's (internal or not) may (and should) change without any previous warning until we release a first stable release.

 =======